Master of Arts in Counseling

-Arcadia’s MAC (60 credits) is accredited by the Masters in Psychology and Accreditation Council (MPCAC) and provides students the opportunity to fulfill the graduate educational requirements needed to become a Licensed Professional Counselor (LPC) in Pennsylvania.
+Arcadia University’s MAC program is accredited by the Masters in Psychology and Accreditation Council (MPCAC) has been accredited since 1999 and reaccredited for the period of June 2022 through June 2030.
+The MAC program provides students the opportunity to fulfill the graduate educational requirements needed to become a Licensed Professional Counselor (LPC) in Pennsylvania.
 Arcadia’s training model integrates multicultural and evidence-based practices in counseling within a supportive and brave learning community to embody our program motto, Best Practices and Justice with Heart.
 To learn more about our curriculum, please see our Graduate Counseling Program Manual.
 Students who express interest in pursuing licensure outside of Pennsylvania will receive guidance in learning about any additional expectations not required by the PA State Board.
 Click HERE for information about licensure requirements across the United States.

 Our Master’s Degree Options